Get

 cat lying on wooden floor

 If your cat seems a little less sprightly and active than usual, it can be a cause for concern.
-A number of health issues could cause mobility issues in cats, but one condition fairly common in mature cats is arthritis.
-Arthritis can really slow your cat down and make them reluctant to engage in once-loved playtime activities.
+Some health issues could cause mobility issues in cats, but one condition fairly common in mature cats is arthritis.
+Arthritis can slow your cat down and make them reluctant to engage in once-loved playtime activities.

 In this post, we explore arthritis in cats—causes, how it’s treated, and how you can make your cat’s life more comfortable.